 I’ve remembered who I am and of late I’ve allowed myself space to just be, instead of trying to force things, knowing that everything will come together in the end, exactly the way it’s all meant to.

 Rather than trying to tick 27 things off my list each day, I’ve been content if I only manage three.
-I’ve been completely present in the company of people I love instead of always thinking ahead to the next event.
+I’ve been completely present in the company of people I love instead of always thinking ahead, my mind elsewhere.
 Rather than bearing the usual weight of guilt I’ve carried for being a neglectful friend, I’ve granted myself some grace; over the past four years I’ve done the best I can and in many ways, I needed to put some distance between me and other people in order to figure out who I am and what I want.
 I needed that time to reconnect with my body and my intuition, to learn what it means to trust myself – something we’re rarely taught – even though it’s the life skill I’ve come to cherish the most.
 I’ve learned to celebrate what I have achieved, rather than focusing on what I haven’t.

 Yet amongst all of this I do still feel the old, familiar tug of desire to begin again, to completely start over.
 I return to the page again and again to write and I feel insignificant and small and without a voice of my own.
 I wake up early each morning with lines of text running through my mind, but when I attempt to capture them they disappear, it’s as though they floated away on the breeze when I opened the bedroom window.